tykling/certgrinder/docs/certgrinderd.rst

 For example, if the Certgrinder client was a webserver with two vhosts, one with the name ``example.net`` and another vhost with the two names ``example.com`` and ``www.example.com``.
 In this case the environment variable ``CERTGRINDERD_DOMAINSETS="example.net;example.com,www.example.com"`` would permit the client to get the two certificates it needs, and nothing else.

 The list of hostnames is case insensitive.
-IDNA names need to be in ascii format, meaning ``xn--plse-gra.example`` rather than ``pølse.example``.
+IDN names can be in either IDNA or unicode format, meaning ``xn--plse-gra.example`` and ``pølse.example`` will both work.
 The order of the hostnames in the list does not matter.

 Configure SSH Access